 It's one of the most important documents for your business.
-When you decide to start a business in Hong Kong, you need to consider the rules for business registration: This applies equally whether you intend to incorporate a company in Hong Kong, begin a sole proprietorship, form a partnership, or engage in some other form of business enterprise.
+When you decide to start a business in Hong Kong, you need to consider the rules for business registration: This applies equally whether you intend to register a company in Hong Kong, begin a sole proprietorship, form a partnership, or engage in some other form of business enterprise.

 Which businesses are required to be registered in Hong Kong?

 - Companies that are incorporated in Hong Kong.
 This includes companies in Hong Kong that are subsidiaries of international enterprises.
-And it applies whether or not the business operates solely in Hong Kong or operates in other jurisdictions;
+And it applies whether the business operates solely in Hong Kong or operates in other jurisdictions;

 - Branches or representative offices of international companies; branches will obtain their own branch registration certificates;